Around the Merino--Welsh conjecture: improving Jackson's inequality: Warm-up: asymptotic computation of some permutation Tutte polynomials

-\begin{Rem} It is clear from the above examples that even though the permutation Tutte polynomial might be complicated still it is possible to compute the exponential growth of it for many families of bipartite graphs.
-Another important take-away that it is often possible to understand those permutations that contributes the most weight to the permutation Tutte polynomial, and concentrating for these permutations might give a better lower or upper bound for the permutation Tutte polynomial. \end{Rem}
+\begin{Rem} There are two takeaways from this section.
+First, sometimes it is possible to compute the exponential growth of the permutation Tutte polynomial without explicitly computing it.
+Second, it is often possible to understand those permutations that contribute the most weight to the permutation Tutte polynomial.
+Concentrating on these permutations might give a better lower or upper bound on the permutation Tutte polynomial. \end{Rem}